Menu

 If you’re accused of murder, you know you need to hire an attorney.
 But what if you just owe debts you can’t pay?
 When should you handle it yourself, and when do you need a Florida debt collection defense attorney?

-Do You Actually Owe the Debt?
+Do You Actually Owe the Debt to the Debt Collector?

 How Much Do You Owe?

-If you owe the money in question, you will want to consider the amount of the debt versus the cost of hiring an attorney even if you have a good defense to a lawsuit.
+If you owe the money in question, you will want to consider the amount of the debt versus the legal costs of hiring an attorney even if you have a good defense to a lawsuit.
 Be sure to factor in the possibility that the debtor may ask the court to award interest, attorney fees and court costs.
 Interest and fees add up fast.
 A good debt collection defense attorney is likely to be much more effective in settling the debt for a lesser amount than you would be yourself.
 But if you only owe a small amount, you can easily pay off, you probably do not need a Florida debt collection defense lawyer.

 Are You Judgment-Proof?

 If a creditor takes you to court and gets a judgment against you, will they even be able to collect?
 Do you have a job, property or a bank account?
-Keep in mind that even if you are insolvent now, should your situation later improve, that judgment will still be hanging over your head for some time to come.
+These considers factor into whether you are “judgment-proof” (or more accurately, “collection-proof” because even someone who has protected assets can still have a judgment entered against them).

 Talk to a good Florida debt collection attorney to determine if you are judgment-proof and whether it makes sense for you to hire a lawyer.
 Then make up your own mind.